Timollo78/php-docker-guide/session1/session-1-dev-setup.md

 xdebug.mode=debug,profile,trace
 ; Activate Xdebug only when XDEBUG_TRIGGER is set xdebug.start_with_request=trigger
-; Host IP for remote debugging in Docker.
-(You can use host.docker.internal on Docker Desktop or check your local IP (e.g., ifconfig on Linux, ipconfig on Windows)) xdebug.client_host=host.docker.internal
+; IDE callback: the hostname is injected by Docker Desktop on macOS/Windows, ; and we add it for Linux via `extra_hosts` in the docker-compose.yaml xdebug.client_host=host.docker.internal
 ```